Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ## Tools for Calibration

-The **Tool Tab** on gSender enables you to make finer adjustments to your machine for improved performance.
-There are four processes available on gSender:
+The **Tool Tab** in gSender enables you to make finer adjustments to your machine for improved performance.
+There are four processes available in gSender:

 - Surfacing Wasteboard
 - Movement Tuning